Jaddy4567/pi-clock/README.md

 First Edit (JW logo) DO NOT MERGE TO MAIN

-This edit included the JW.org logo and Font
+This edit included the JW.org logo

 # **1. Setup**